frankwiles/kube-secrets/README.md

 ## Usage

-List all of the useful secrets in namespace `fakespace`
+List all of the useful secrets in namespace `fakespace`.
+(These are fake secrets in a fake namespace in case you're worried)
 ```shell
 $ secrets fakespace
 ```